met4citizen/Hypergraph/README.md

 Force-simulation has two modes: `Space` and `Time`.

 In `Space` mode the system simulates the evolution of the spatial hypergraph.
-The spatial hypergraph represents a space-like state of the universe with nodes as "atoms of space" joined by hyperedges.
+The spatial hypergraph represents a space-like state of the universe in which nodes represent "atoms of space" joined by hyperedges.

 In `Time` mode the system builds up a causal graph between updating events.
-The nodes of the DAG are updating events and the directed edges causal relationships.
+The nodes are updating events and the directed acyclic edges causal relationships.
 According to the Wolfram Physics Model, the flux of edges in the causal graph is related to physical energy and momentum.

-Media control buttons let you rewind to the beginning, start/pause animation and skip to the end of the animation. `Speed` selects the frame rate (slow/fast).
+Media control buttons let you rewind to the beginning, start/pause animation and skip to the end of the animation. `Speed` selects either slow or fast frame rate.

 ## Highlighting Subgraphs

-Subgraph can be highlighted by clicking `RED`/`BLUE`and adding one or more
+Subgraphs can be highlighted by clicking `RED`/`BLUE` and adding one or more
 commands:

 Command | Description | Examples